-Safety First Operating instructions Tips and Maintenance Technical Dat
+Safety First Operating instructions Tips and Maintenance Technical Data

 - during a frontal collision,

-- · during a rear-end collision,
+- during a rear-end collision,

-- if the vehicle rolls.
+- if the vehicle rolls,

-- or during a minor frontal collision.
+- during a minorside collision,

 If a fault should occur in the airbag system, have the system checked immediately by a qualified workshop.
 Otherwise there is a danger that during a collision, the system may fail to trigger, or not trigger correctly.